Part 16: Design Trajectories with Astrogator

 1. Select the Attitude tab.

-2. The default Attitude Control: is Along Velocity Vector (body X).
+2. Note that the default Attitude Control is Along Velocity Vector.

 5. Click Apply to accept your changes and to keep the Properties Browser open.